 Registration & taxes

 If you live with your dog in Berlin, you need to have your dog chipped, and need to register it with the local tax office in order to receive a dog tag and pay your taxes (120 Euro per year for one dog, 180 Euro a year for every other).
-Your dog needs to carry information about your address as well as the dog tag.
+This registration needs to happen within a month after you got the dog / moved to Berlin.
+Your dog needs to carry information about your address as well as the dog tag at all times.
 You also need to have a special liability insurance (Hundehaftpflichtversicherung) for your dog.

 Most Berliners really like dogs, and if you have an especially cute one, expect it to be met with great excitement from kids and adults alike.
 While usually not that talkative, people here turn into friendly chatters when they encounter a sweet pup, trying to get the dog to like them.
 However, there are people who are scared of dogs, so make sure your dog is in your control at all times.

 As you will quickly learn, Berlin dogs are quite well behaved and relaxed, most of them have been to dog-school and are very attached to their owners.
 One thing that’s totally common here is dogs waiting for their owners in front of stores, off leash!

 Many landlords allow to have a dog living with you in your apartment, however, you will need their written permission, so make sure you ask before renting a place.